 Days 3–4: Kaeng Krachan NP

 In the far north of the Peninsula, Kaeng Krachan is home to a wonderful array of barbets, hornbills, broadbills, woodpeckers, and pittas.
 The most sought-after bird is the oddly-shaped Ratchet-tailed Treepie.
 Mammals are also readily seen.
-Possibilities include the delightful Dusky Langur, Gaur, Asian Elephant, and even Leopard.
+Possibilities include the delightful Dusky Langur, Gaur, Asian Elephant, and even Leopard, including the rare all black form ("Black Panther").
 These two nights will also be spent just outside Kaeng Krachan NP.

 Days 5–7: Khao Yai NP